rbravez/portfolio/README.md

-# portfolio
+# Data Science Portfolio
+---
 Repository containing portfolio of completed data science projects.
+Presented in the form of Jupyer Notebooks, Python or C++ Scripts, when necessary.